tc39/proposal-regexp-unicode-property-escapes/README.md

 * There is no dependency on run-time libraries.
 * The regular expressions patterns are compact and readable — no more file size bloat.
 * Creating a script that generates the regular expression at build time is no longer necessary.
+* Code that uses Unicode property escapes stays up-to-date “automatically” from the developer’s point of view: whenever the Unicode Standard gets an update, the ECMAScript engine updates its data.

 ## High-level API